McMaster-University-Library/GeoPortal-Harvester-Geospatial-Data-Pages/README.md

 ## Resource: SGP_Extract.csv

 This CSV file is the output file of Harvester.py, containing selected metadata for each record in the GeoPortal made available to McMaster users.
 Selected metadata include the SGP_id, title, author, format, URL, abstract, and Scholars GeoPortal URL, among other information.

+## Resource: Geospatial_Subject_Mappings.csv

+This CSV file contains a lookup table mapping raw subject fields from the Scholars GeoPortal records to the list of current subject fields available on the online repository.

 ## Resource: Master.csv